aws-samples/amazon-dynamodb-labs/content/hands-on-labs/dynamodb-opensearch-zetl/ddb-os-zetl-chapter07.en.md

     ![Create pipeline](/static/images/ddb-os-zetl15.jpg)

  1. Wait until the pipeline has finished creating.
+This will take 5 minutes or more.
-After the pipeline is created, it will take some additional time for the initial export from DynamoDB and import into OpenSearch Service.
-After you have waited several minutes, you can check if items have replicated into OpenSearch by making a query in Dev Tools in the OpenSearch Dashboards.
+ 1. After the pipeline is created, it will take some additional time for the initial export from DynamoDB and import into OpenSearch Service.
+After you have waited several more minutes, you can check if items have replicated into OpenSearch by making a query in Dev Tools in the OpenSearch Dashboards.
 If your query does not have results, wait a few more minutes for the initial replication to finish.

     ![Create pipeline](/static/images/ddb-os-zetl16.jpg)